Raboo/gmail-cleaner/README.md

 Update `delete_queries` array to match your needs.
 Save, then run function `requestPermission` to get the appropriate permissions.
 After that run function addTriggers to add triggers that will execute the cleaner first after 6 minutes, then once per day.
-It will move 500 e-mails to trash per execution.
+It will move 500 e-mail conversations/threads to trash per execution.
 If there are more e-mails to be moved, it will add another trigger after 6 minutes and continue to do so until it is done.

 ## Contributing